Welcome to the New Year 2022!

 I’m planning a few more life weekend workshops in the next few months and a weekend retreat in Norfolk in July2022.

-Please scroll down and drop me a note if you want to receive an email with my zoom links and bank details.
+Please scroll all the way down and drop me a note if you want to receive an email with more info or my zoom links and bank details.
 You can transfer a fee you can afford.